 While being positioned alongside 2 violins and a viola from the ‘Spanish Quartet’ set, it was knocked off a table and the neck broke off!

-Luckily, in the hands of a skilled luthier, repair was possible – although the Spanish Royal Palace didn’t reveal the cost!
+Luckily, in the hands of a skilled luthier, the repair was possible – although the Spanish Royal Palace didn’t reveal the cost!

 6. You can make a Cello out of Rubbish